Jæren National Tourist Route is a 25-mile-long stretch of road between Ogna and Bore in the county of Rogaland in Fjord Norway.

 The Jæren coast is open to the sea and has always been regarded as one of the most dangerous stretches of the entire Norwegian coastline.
 Work on the construction of lighthouses began in the mid 19th century.
 The aim was to lead North Sea shipping safely along the Jæren coast in bad weather, darkness and fog.
 Over the years a number of new lighthouses were built – the last one, Kvassheim Lighthouse, was completed in 1912.

 Side roads down to Kvassheim Lighthouse and other cultural heritage sites, boulders and sand dunes give an exciting glimpse of both ocean and history.
-Jæren's thousand square kilometres or more represent the largest lowland area in Norway and the long sandy beaches along the way can offer the motorist some relaxation.
+Jæren's three hundred square miles or more represent the largest lowland area in Norway and the long sandy beaches along the way can offer the motorist some relaxation.

 Viewpoints along the road